Frequently Asked Questions

 We believe in a nap time for the dogs.
 This involves giving each dog a protected space to sleep and rest in after the busy mornings.
 It also allows the senior dogs some peace and quiet away from the puppies and allows the puppies’ time to rest, as they are still growing.
 We also provide rest periods for our young puppies.
 Many puppies tend to play to the point of exhaustion, becoming tired, cranky and inappropriate.
 We watch for signs of tiring and give them a rest time out.
 After a rest they are able to return to play refreshed and happier.

-The dogs begin going into their spaces at 11:15, we call it “going up”.
-Some of our senior dogs are put in a kennel space which has therapeutic cots (easier on senior joints) we also provide ½ yoga mats for them to lie on.
-Each dog is given a small treat, the lights are shut off and music is played for them.
+The dogs begin going into their spaces at 10:45, we call it “going up”.
+Some of our senior dogs are put in a kennel space which has therapeutic cots (easier on senior joints).
+Lights go out, music is on and camera is off.

 What kind of flooring do you use?